fengshi-cherish/Deep_metric/README.md

      Learn deep metric for image retrieval or other information retrieval.

-## More concise loss function done !!!
+## More concise loss function done, updated to  Pytorch1.0 !!!

 ## Deep metric methods implemented in this repositories: